remnantsofred/tutoria_interview_project/README.md

 ## Submission Guidelines
 1. Fork this repository to your own Github account.
 2. Implement the assignment following the instructions provided.
+3. Show this assignment during the interview.
+We will send you a separate email to shcedule an interview.